d-94k/react-develhope/readme.md

-Rewrite the DisplayLanguage component from Context 02 to be a function component, and access the LanguageContext through the useContext hook.
+Modify the useCounter custom hook from Custom Hooks 01 to use the useCallback to memoize the functions used to increment, decrement and reset the counter.